Vibrational Normal Modes and Phonons

 calculation

-The first step is to carry out a single-point calculation using the equilibrium structure of methane.
+The first step is to carry out a standard DFT calculation for the equilibrium structure of methane.

 Read the input file